sercankulcu/sercankulcu.github.io/_teaching/algorithms.md

 Chapter 2: Sorting Algorithms
 ---

-Sorting is fundamental operation in computer science and are essential in solving many real-world problems.
-In this chapter, we will cover various sorting algorithms, including Bubble Sort, Insertion Sort, Selection Sort, Merge Sort, and Quick Sort.
+Sorting algorithms are a fundamental part of computer science.
+They are used to organize data in a meaningful way, such as by increasing or decreasing order.
+Sorting algorithms are used in a wide variety of applications, such as searching, data compression, and statistical analysis.

+* Bubble Sort
+* Insertion Sort
-* Bubble Sort, Insertion Sort, and Selection Sort
+* Selection Sort
+* Merge Sort
-* Merge Sort and Quick Sort
+* Quick Sort

 * Lecture Notes <a href="http://sercankulcu.github.io/files/algorithms/Chapter_01_.pdf">[pdf]</a>
 * Code Examples <a href="https://github.com/sercankulcu/algorithms/tree/main/Lecture01">[link]</a>